devops-42/katacoda-docker-playground/1/step4.md

 `docker ps -a`{{execute}}

-Now re-run the container and assign a port for outside access:
+Now re-run the container, assign a new name and a port for outside access:

-`docker run --name web -d -p 80:80 nginx`{{execute}}
+`docker run --name webwithport -d -p 80:80 nginx`{{execute}}

 Verify, whether Nginx is accessible from outside: